kubernetes/kubernetes/docs/proposals/multi-platform.md

 To ensure all functionality really is working on an other platform, the community should be able to setup a CI.
 To be able to do that, all the test-specific images have to be ported to multiple architectures.
 The test code also have to choose images based on the apiserver's platform.

-The first piece in the puzzle is here: [#25972](https://github.com/kubernetes/kubernetes/pull/25972).
+The first piece in the puzzle is here: [#25972](https://github.com/kubernetes/kubernetes/pull/25972), but this issue is far from solved yet.

 ## Running Kubernetes